syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Customize week number template

-You can customize the default appearance of a week number template in month view by using the `WeekNumberTemplate` property of `MonthViewSettings`.
+You can customize the default appearance of a week number template in the month view by using the `WeekNumberTemplate` property of `MonthViewSettings.`

 {% tabs %}
 {% highlight xaml %}